rsoo23/ft_transcendence/README.md

 ______
 ## Docker Setup
+Before you do anything, copy `.env.template` and make a `.env` file. (make sure this is in the same directory as the `docker-compose.yml` file)
+Make sure to also fill in the empty values.

-If you just want to get stuff up and running, just run the following:
+After that, you can just run the following to get stuff up and running:
 ```sh
 make
 ```